-- 2.7 to immediately notify Cumbria and the Fund employer in writing of any matter which may affect or is likely to affect its participation in the LGPS and of any actual or proposed change in its status which may give rise to a termination of the admission agreement or in the case of a transferee admission body which may give rise to a termination of the Contract between the Admission Body and the Fund employer including but not limited to take-over, reconstruction, amalgamation, liquidation, receivership or a change in the nature of its business or constitution; - 2.8 not to do anything which would prejudice the LGPS' status as a registered pension scheme; and - 2.9 to make available for public inspection at Cumbria and the Fund employer's office a copy of the Admission Agreement.
+- 2.1.6. to notify promptly Cumbria in writing of any material change in the terms and conditions of employment of any of the eligible employees which affects entitlement to benefits under the LGPS and of any termination of employment; - 2.1.7. to immediately notify Cumbria and the Fund employer in writing of any matter which may affect or is likely to affect its participation in the LGPS and of any actual or proposed change in its status which may give rise to a termination of the admission agreement or in the case of a transferee admission body which may give rise to a termination of the Contract between the Admission Body and the Fund employer including but not limited to take-over, reconstruction, amalgamation, liquidation, receivership or a change in the nature of its business or constitution: - 2.1.8. not to do anything which would prejudice the LGPS' status as a registered pension scheme; and - 2.1.9. to make available for public inspection at Cumbria and the Fund employer's office a copy of the Admission Agreement.